Frozen (musical): Development

-In February 2015, Schumacher confirmed that the songwriters were working on the show and that Lee would be writing the book but that "no other staffing or dates have been announced".
-By early 2016, Disney announced that the musical was scheduled to open on Broadway in spring 2018, with Alex Timbers as director, Peter Darling as choreographer and Stephen Oremus as music supervisor, among other creative staff.
-Disney also scheduled the pre-Broadway tryout in August 2017 at the Denver Center for the Performing Arts.
-In April 2016, it was reported that Betsy Wolfe had been cast as Elsa, but Disney stated that no roles had been officially cast.
-Anderson-Lopez told an interviewer that while "the movie only has seven-and-a-half songs ... we’ve written about 23" for the musical".
+In February 2015, Schumacher confirmed that the songwriters were working on the show and that Lee would be writing the book.
+In early 2016, Disney announced that the musical was scheduled to open on Broadway in spring 2018, with Alex Timbers as director, Peter Darling as choreographer and Stephen Oremus as music supervisor, among other creative staff.
+In the meantime, Disney produced a musical stage show based on the film, Frozen – Live at the Hyperion, at Disney California Adventure and another on its Disney Cruise Line.

+Disney scheduled the pre-Broadway tryout in August 2017 at the Denver Center for the Performing Arts.
+In April 2016, it was reported that Betsy Wolfe had been chosen as Elsa, but Disney stated that no roles had been officially cast.
+Kristen Anderson-Lopez told an interviewer that while "the movie only has seven-and-a-half songs ... we've written about 23" for the musical".
 The musical's first developmental lab was held over two weeks during May 2016 in New York City, with Wolfe as Elsa, Patti Murin as Anna, Okieriete Onaodowan as Kristoff, and Greg Hildreth as Olaf.

-In September 2016, Disney announced a new director, Michael Grandage.
+By September 2016, Disney chose a new director, Michael Grandage.
 It confirmed that the musical was set to open on Broadway at the St. James Theatre in spring 2018.
 Rob Ashford joined the creative team as choreographer.
 The musical "cost a reported $30 million to produce [and] churned through three choreographers, two set designers, two Elsas and two directors."

 Productions

-Denver (2017)
+Denver, United States (2017)

 A pre-Broadway tryout ran at the Buell Theatre in Denver, Colorado, from August 17 to October 1, 2017, directed and choreographed by Grandage and Ashford.
 Caissie Levy and Patti Murin starred as Elsa and Anna.
 The cast included Jelani Alladin as Kristoff, Greg Hildreth as Olaf and John Riddle as Prince Hans.
 Designers included Christopher Oram (sets and costumes), Natasha Katz (lighting) and Michael Curry (puppets).
 Stephen Oremus served as music supervisor.